meitalbensinai/AlgoTrainingNoSol/Machine Learning/SVM/README.md

 Read about SVM from ISLR pages 337-359

-Answer question 3 in page 368
+Answer questions 3,6 in exercise section